Alx-nder/firstWebsite/README.md

 # firstWebsite
- uploaded final draft of a Web course project
+this is a static website.
+this website fulfills the reqiurements of a introductory Web design course the concept is a social club website mainly for posting updates and announcements.